 Which Plantation Shutter Color Do People In Gainesville Pick?11/04/2019Eric Ramsey Which Plantation Shutter Color Should Homeowners In Gainesville Pick?
 Plantation shutters are seen as some of the more popular window treatments that people in Gainesville pick for their windows.
 Their universal style complements many different design themes and stops sun glare and heat loss from streaming into your rooms.
 The durability of a plantation shutter is an additional bonus, as your coverings will last longer than blinds or shades.
-Because you have many wonderful traits regarding plantation shutters, the question isn’t if you should install shutters in your home.
+Because you have many wonderful traits regarding plantation shutters, it’s no question if you should install shutters in your home.
 Instead, you should be asking what color of plantation shutters should you choose?
 White Plantation Shutters Fit Every Style Just like crown molding, white is also the most popular color of plantation shutters by a wide margin.
 The reason is simple -- white can blend into so many interior themes.
 From bold wall colors to traditional styles, white window treatments are made to complement them all.
 And when you redo your rooms and redesign, you can keep your white shutters in the space, because they’ll still look amazing.
 Those who want white plantation shutters usually want them made from faux wood so they won’t yellow after install.
-Our Polywood® shutters are available in three varying shades of white and have a lifetime warranty that esures the shutters will never yellow, stain or fade.
-To clean, all you need to do is wipe with a cloth, which means that your window coverings will keep the same white color for the life of the treatment.
+Our Polywood® shutters are available in three varying shades of white and are backed by a lifetime warranty that esures the shutters will never yellow, stain or fade.
+To clean, all you need to do is wipe with a cloth, and everything will slide right off.
 Natural Wood Stains Work Well With Some Styles For some rooms, a plantation shutter with a natural wood stain works best.
 A natural wood look might seem a little restrictive for future design alterations, but if you can pair your hardwood floors or preinstalled trim, then perhaps you should try wood plantation shutters.
-The stains can bring the space a more natural feeling, perfect if you are going for a colonial or rustic theme.
+The stains can bring the space a more natural feeling, perfect if want a colonial or rustic theme.
 The best bet is to install real basswood plantation shutters like our Ovation® shutters.
 They come in an array of stains that will match most woods in your house.
 If you need a rustic look, you could put in a reclaimed wood plantation shutter.
 These are great if you use a beach house or rustic farmhouse motif in your home.
-Strong Colors Are Best With Other Types Of Window Coverings While you might paint your plantation shutters in a strong color, you may want to reconsider.
+Strong Colors Are Best With Other Types Of Window Coverings While you might paint your plantation shutters in a strong color, it really isn’t advised.
 A bright color may look nice now, but then you may be burdened with that color until you change the treatment out.
 White and natural woods have stood the test of time, but will the cherry red or canary yellow shutter still look pretty a few years from now?
 You can alter your wall color without a problem, but it may take another window treatment to swap out the color on your plantation shutter.
 If you are looking for color, you could hang a off-the-shelf accent curtain over your plantation shutter.
 By including a small bit of color or pattern, you will show personalization to your window treatments without hindering the benefits of a custom-crafted interior shutter.
 Then as your taste changes, you can keep the shutter and just switch out the curtain -- or ditch it altogether.
 Sunburst Can Help You Choose The Right Color Of Plantation Shutter No matter if it’s white Polywood or a natural wood stain, Sunburst can show you the perfect covering for your home.
 Our reps love Gainesville and will drive to you and give you a variety of plantation shutter and window treatment choices.
 Just call 813-602-5966 and book your in-home consultation today.